ScaryPoppins/shelfie1/README.md

 * Open SQLTabs and write a query to get all the products from the table.
 Make sure to test it.
 * Create a sql file in your db folder named 'get_inventory'.
 Copy the query you wrote in SQLTabs into the file and save it.
 * Go back to the function you wrote in your controller and remove the test response.
 Replace it with the database function get_inventory.
 Now set up the resonse to send the products that come out of the database (with a status code of course).
 * Go back to Postman and test your endpoint again.
-This time you should get a list of products.
+This time you should get the inventory list.

 ## Step 4
 Now that your endpoint is working, you'll hit it with axios from your front-end.

 * Remove the dummy products you created in the App state; we don't need them anymore.
 (Note: we still need to keep the list on state, we are just removing the fake products from the list)
 * Write a method in App that makes a get request to the endpoint you just wrote.
-    * Once the response comes back from the server, update state with the list of products you got from the database.
+    * Once the response comes back from the server, update state with the inventory list you got from the database.
 * You want this method to fire as soon as the user opens your page, so invoke it in the lifecycle method that fires as soon as the component loads.

 ## Step 5